Aminolevulinic Acid (Topical)

 Dermatologic: Urticaria (1% to 7%; may be severe), pustules (1% to 4%), dermal ulcer (≤4%), excoriation (≤2%), pruritic rash (perilesional: <2%), skin blister (<2%)

 Hematologic & oncologic: Squamous cell carcinoma (2% to <10%), squamous cell carcinoma of skin (2% to <10%), hemorrhage (≤4%)

 Ophthalmic: Eyelid edema

-<1% (Limited to important or life-threatening): Blurred vision, diplopia, eye irritation, fatigue, feeling hot, fever, local swelling, nervousness, ocular hyperemia, pain, petechia, photophobia, pruritus, pustular rash, skin blister, skin discoloration, temporary amnesia
+<1%, postmarketing, and/or case reports: Blurred vision, diplopia, eye irritation, fatigue, feeling hot, fever, local inflammation, local swelling, nervousness, ocular hyperemia, petechia, photophobia, pruritus, pustular rash, skin discoloration, skin photosensitivity, temporary amnesia

 Concerns related to adverse effects: